 At-Will Employment Exceptions in Montana

-File a Discrimination Charge with the Equal Employment Opportunity Commission in Montana
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Montana

 It is important to know how to file a charge of employment discrimination and what qualifies as illegal termination after a wrongful discharge.
 Employees can find out how to file an EEOC employment discrimination and if the case is eligible for filing by contacting an EEOC office.
 To file a wrongful termination discrimination charge employees must submit a claim within 180 days of the incident.